 Field equipment will be checked and calibrated for operation in accordance with the manufacturer's specifications (calibration records will be recorded and maintained) and will be inspected for damage prior to use and when returned from use.
-Observations of activities surrounding the sampling area will be recorded on field data sheets at each station and during movement between stations (i.e., IWHC, topside maintenance, etc.).
+Observations of activities surrounding the sampling area will be recorded on field data sheets (Attachment A) at each station and during movement between stations (i.e., IWHC, topside maintenance, etc.).
 Photographs will also be taken, as necessary.

-As required by SWAMP protocols, co-located field duplicates (hereafter referred to as field duplicates) will be collected at Station C-1 and the reference station (C-REF) during each sampling event.
+As required by SWAMP protocols, a co-located field duplicate (hereafter referred to as a field duplicate) will be collected at one randomly selected station during each sampling event.
 Each field duplicate sample will consist of a second sample collected for analysis to assess variability in sampling procedures, as well as ambient conditions.
 The field duplicate samples will be analyzed for the same suite of parameters as the primary test samples.
 In addition to the field duplicate samples, the study will also include one equipment rinse blank and one field blank for each sampling event.